Political positions of Javier Milei

-Media outlets have variously referred to Javier Milei, the 59th president of Argentina since 2023, as right-wing populist, right-wing libertarian, and ultraconservative.
+Media outlets have variously referred to Javier Milei, the 59th president of Argentina since 2023, as right-wing populist, and right-wing libertarian.
 Economically, they have described his positions as neoliberal and ultraliberal.
 Milei primarily identifies as a minarchist and liberal-libertarian, or classical liberal, while also aligning theoretically with anarcho-capitalism and paleolibertarianism.

 He advocates for a more limited government, focused solely on justice and security.
 Milei's philosophical underpinnings rest on the concepts of non-aggression and self-ownership, emphasizing respect for life, liberty, and property, in accord with free-market principles.
 Some commentators and political scientists recognize these views as fundamentally libertarian, while others focus on the space Milei occupies in the context of populist or right-wing politics globally.

 A staunch opponent of government intervention in the economy, Milei asserts that state involvement hampers economic growth, and identifies Keynesian economic policies as a primary factor in Argentina's financial challenges.
 He opposes socialist and communist ideologies, which he regards as oppressive systems that generate poverty and hunger.
 Milei also takes a critical stance on the Central Bank of Argentina and taxation policies, proposing radical changes aimed at economic liberalization and restructuring of governmental ministries.
 He proposes radical changes in foreign relations, while being pro-United States, pro-Israel, and criticizing socialist governments.